 Analytics is equally important for developers as it is for advertisers.
 For this reason, ad networks provide advanced analytics features.

 This allows developers to find the best-performing ad formats and placements that pay off the most.
-Not only that, but to track region differences, audience types, eCPMs, and all other revenue-driving factors.
+Not only that, but to track region differences, audience types, eCPMs, and all other revenue-driving factors and compare them to market values.

 However, it is not the only determining factor.

-Game monetization is affected by a blend of factors: ad formats, ad placements, ad relevance, the game genre…Effective monetization can take a game’s revenue to a whole new level.
+Game monetization is affected by a blend of factors: monetization model(s) used, ad formats, ad placements, ad relevance, game genre, game features, user experience, etc.

 Monetization Tips: Putting It All Together